The Catchment Ultra

 The 50km Catchment Ultra starts at 6:30am.
-Participants in the Ultra will be transported by bus from Race HQ (Ferry Reserve, Ballance) to the start of their event.
+Participants in the Ultra will be transported by bus from Race HQ (Ferry Reserve, Ballance) to the start of your event at the top of Turitea Road.

 Running on top of the Tararuas next to the water catchment area on the undulating South Range Road and then through the windfarm on North Range Road (following the same route as the North Range Traverse for the last 25km), makes for a beautifully scenic run.
 The stunning vistas and easy terrain underfoot for most of the way, combine to offer a very enjoyable ultramarathon experience.
 Once you reach the woolshed on Hall Block Road, it is only another 5.5km of steep descent to the bottom of Hall Block Road, from where a short stretch along Gorge Road takes you back to the finish at the Ferry Reserve.
 Relax and grab some sustenance while you wait for the afternoon prize giving.